bluer1211/redmine-testcase-management/README.md

 * Edit Test Case Executions
 * Delete Test Case Executions

+NOTE: As plugin inherits issue's permissions, issue's corresponding permissions also must be enabled.
+Thus, if you want to edit test plan, enable both of "Edit Test Plans", "Edit issues" permissions for role.

 Up to v1.1.0, the following 3 permissions were used (now deprecated, and removed)

 * Import Test Cases